gharials/dev-path/docs/internet-web/web-pages.md

     2. Access and print the input values on console using `document` object.
     3. Access and print the input values on console using `event` parameter.
     4. Check the respective input values according to the validation logic in the table above.
+    5. Observe and distinguish between the `onchange` and `oninput` event handler behaviors.

 ## Developing basic web pages